The words of others

 NYC girls club with Brianna Austin

-The combination of Brianna’s articles and many cover and feature astories, together with the escapades of the Girl Club everywhere (the transgeder scene, the gay club circuit, and mostly the mainstreamsuch — Broadway, the ballet, and the trendiest bars and lounges) made them highly-visible and popular.
+The combination of Brianna’s articles and many cover and feature astories, together with the escapades of the Girl Club everywhere made them highly-visible and popular; they frequented the transgeder scene, the gay club circuit, and the mainstream, such as Broadway shows, the ballet, and the trendiest bars and lounges.

 .. breaking barriers

 In 2002 Brianna Austin and Chrissy hosted ‘The Life’ talk show, filmed at The Silver Swan restaurant.
-The debut episode featured guest Jesse Volt, along with Singer-songwriter Lisa Jackson.
+The debut episode featured guest Jesse Volt, along with Singer-songwriter Lisa Jackson (who Brianna would pen many articles about).
 It attracted a packed house, but for personal reasons, Brianna never aired the show, nor pursued another.

 Throughout the life of the Girls Club they had developed a simple Saturday night routine.
 They woulld begin at one of the trasnsgender paries, Karolyn’s Oasis or the Silver Swan.
 They’d meet with friends, and then head out into the night.
 While a gang of five, there were several others that would frequenly go out with them, notibly T, Jamie, and Michele.
 But others would be invited to come along from time to time, and they often did.